- Forms &

 Yes!
 Some students decide to hire a professional tax preparer to file their taxes.
 This is especially helpful for students who are unable to use GLACIER Tax Prep, or students who have complicated tax issues, or would simply prefer to have a professional complete their tax forms for them.

 Please see Paying an Outside Vendor to Have Your Tax Forms Completed in the Taxes section of our website.

-A copy of your W-2 form is available online at myinfo.rit.edu.
-If you have not set up your myinfo account, registration is fast and easy:
+If you haven't graduated, you may print a copy of your RIT W-2 form by logging into myinfo.rit.edu.
+If you have not set up your myinfo account, the process is easy:

 1. Go to https://myinfo.rit.edu

 4. If this is your first time accessing this application, your account will be set up within an hour.

 5. When you log back in, you can set up direct deposit, access your pay slip, and update Federal tax withholding.
 (State Tax withholding must be done via paper form submitted to payroll).

 If you have graduated call the Payroll Office for help at 585-475-2381 or 585-475-2382